HANDS ACROSS THE SEA

 PIGGIE: Shhh! (at telephone) Everyone's making such a noise!
 The room's full of the most frightful people.
 Darling, it definitely is Waterloo Station -- no, I'm almost sure he can’t -- he's going to sea on Thursday -- don't be silly, dear, you can't be in the Navy without going to sea sometimes --

-MRS WADHURST (bridling -- to ALLY): It was most delightful, I assure you, to have Lady Maureen with us --
+-- to ALLY): It was most delightful, I assure you, to have Lady Maureen

 PIGGIE: Not him, him -- that's the wrong one --